Satpute-Aniket/Satpute-Aniket/README.md

 I'm a passionate data scientist with a background in mechanical engineering and a master's degree in Data Analytics and Decision Science from RWTH Aachen University.
 My interests lie at the intersection of data, technology, and innovation.
 I love solving complex problems using machine learning, AI, and modern web technologies.

 ## Skills 🧰:
-- 📊 Data Analysis & Visualization (Python, Pandas, Numpy, Tableau, Power BI)
+- 📊 Data Analysis & Visualization (Python, Pandas, Numpy, Tableau, Power BI, Seaborn)
 - 🧠 Machine Learning & AI (Scikit-Learn, LangChain)
 - 🗃️ Databases (SQL, vector DB)